A cornice of snow in the sunlight at Alpine Meadows.

 A Forward-Thinking Project

-Here’s the hard truth.
-Without a plan, nothing will get done to set our community up for future success.
-We will remain stuck in time and atrophy as other resorts and communities leap forward.
+This plan will set our community up for future success.
 This plan is literally a primary economic engine that will bring money in from out of the community to help create and enhance the infrastructure and services our residents need for decades to come.

 $25M in Total Annual Tax Revenues